nina1012/tweeter/README.md

 Tweeter is a Twitter clone built to replicate the core functionalities of Twitter.
 The design of this app is from [devchallenges.io]('https://legacy.devchallenges.io/challenges/rleoQc34THclWx1cFFKH').

+## Important Notice ⚠️

+**Please Note**: This project is a **work in progress**, and certain actions may currently be non-functional.
+Some features require integration with a production database, which is not fully set up in this development environment.

 ## Features ✨

 - [x] User authentication and authorization